 Visualize latent emotions

-The project was selected to be a part of the UC Berkeley Fall 2022 Design Showcase.
+The project was accepted to the ACM MobileHCI Conference 2022 and also selected to be a part of the Jacobs Design Showcase 2022.

 All sensors except the camera are embedded into a glove, which allows participants to move their hands and fingers freely.